PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 18 plans.md

 - [ ] Session Start: _Railway Aftermath_
 	- Geralt has another vision from the [[Legacy Stone]], finally unlocking it, causing him to go into a coma that is not healable by the players
 	- *Forge* is either found taking refuge in the Rageblight village or in the jail of Wroat with Aeren & Baelin.
+	- Woe contacts forge and shows how his humanity is being corrupted?
+		>"I don't want to be this harbinger.
+I don't want to bring about the end of this world.
+My family still lives, though they've long thought me dead.
+This thing inside of me...
+I don't move myself anymore.
+Something terrible moves me now.
+General Otto, please... help me."

 - [ ] Moment 1A: _Approaching Galethspyre_
 	- **Progressive Environmental Clues:**